Joel-Valentine/freemyextraterrestrialhomies.com/README.md

 ## Caveats
 It is very likely that openais chatbot does not follow best standards or even good practices.
 This is not a concern for this project.

+## Problems
+- Often openais chat would get stuck answering a question and would not complete the answer, resulting in many retries
+- It was able to suggest to build a chatroom, but unable to produce working code for it.
+I ended up using https://betterprogramming.pub/socket-io-and-nextjs-build-real-time-chat-application-part-1-976555ecba as a guide